-Smartres is a well-known Italian RFID tags R&D center and manufacturer.
-The company has developed their own patented solution to create inlay-less products using a technology with chip-on-strap coupled with copper wire antenna.
+Smartres is a well-known Italian RFID tag R&D center and manufacturer.
+The company has developed its own patented solution to create inlay-less products using technology with chip-on-strap coupled with copper wire antenna.
 The process provides eco-friendlier products compared to traditional processes, with best in class RF performance.
-After ten years of experience in manufacturing, utilizing their own designed machineries, Smartres decided to take a step forward.
-A4IS was commissioned to build a new manufacturing line based on the Smartres process, design and previously built know-how.
+After ten years of experience in manufacturing, utilizing their own designed machinery, Smartres decided to take a step forward.
+A4IS was commissioned to build a new manufacturing line based on the Smartres process, design, and previously built know-how.

 RFID Tag Variety and Selection

 Amongst the various types of tags offered to the market, UHF RFID tags are widely used in various market segments and applications such as Fashion, Logistics, Waste Management, Tires Tracking, and many more.
 Various antenna form factors and technics, as well as several chips, are used to tailor the best suitable solution for each application.